haynesherway/haynesbot/README.md

 * **!effect** {pokemon|type}
 		Get a list of type relations a specified pokemon or type has
 		Example: !effect pikachu or !effect electric
+* **!luckydate**
+		Returns the date for pokemon to have been caught by for a higher change at luckies.
+		Example: !luckydate

 ## Server Owner Commands: